 Completion of the respiratory care program does not guarantee eligibility to take the CRT exam administered by the NBRC or certification by the Texas Department of Health.
 The Texas Department of Health Respiratory Care Certification will consider individuals with histories of convictions, mental illness and/or chemical dependency on an individual basis after review.

-Some AAS health occupation programs have a designated Humanities/Fine Arts course for their admission requirement.
+Some AAS health occupation programs have a designated Creative Arts/Language, Philosophy and Culture course list for their admission requirements.
 Please check the program requirements on their websites.

 A physical examination report, with laboratory tests and immunization records signed by a licensed healthcare provider within six weeks of the first class day.
 This form will be provided upon acceptance into the program.

 Hepatitis B vaccination is required for all admissions to the Respiratory Care program.
 The enrolling student must complete the series of three vaccines prior to entering the clinical practicum in the hospital setting.
 If unable to meet the Hepatitis B requirements for medical reasons, provide documentation from healthcare provider to the department detailing that the applicant is not an acceptable candidate for the immunization.